thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 1. gets smaller the larger $\Delta E$ is and
 2. gets smaller the smaller the so-called "temperature" $T\geq 0$ is.

-The algorithm is inspired by simulating the thermodynamic process of *annealing* using statistical mechanics, hence the naming&nbsp;[@MRRTT1953EOSCBFCM].
 Both the temperature&nbsp;$T>0$ and the objective value difference&nbsp;$\Delta E>0$ enter [@eq:simulatedAnnealingP] in an exponential term and the two above points follow from $e^{-a}<e^{-b}\forall a>b$ and $e^{-a}\in[0,1]\forall a>0$.

+The temperature decreases and approaches zero with the algorithm iteration&nbsp;$\iteration$, i.e., the performed objective function evaluations.
 The optimization process is initially "hot."
-The search progresses wildly any may accept even significantly worse solutions.
+Then, the search progresses wildly any may accept even significantly worse solutions.
 As the process "cools" down, the search tends to accept fewer and fewer worse solutions and more likely such which are only a bit worse.
 Eventually, at temperature&nbsp;$T=0$, the algorithm only accepts better solutions.
-Therefore, the temperature decreases and approaches zero with the algorithm iteration&nbsp;$\iteration$, i.e., the performed objective function evaluations.
 In other words, $T$ is actually a monotonously decreasing function $T(\iteration)$ called the "temperature schedule" and it holds that $\lim_{\iteration\rightarrow\infty} T(\iteration) = 0$.

 ### Ingredient: Temperature Schedule